Skip to main content

 }

-In the above example, the first two Text will be updated with the modification of a and b, even if the values of a and b do not change -- such as setting the same value to them.
-The last Text filters out duplicate updates through distinct_until_changed, and it will only be updated when the sum of a and b changes.
+In the above example, the first two Texts are updated as a and b are modified, even if the values of a and b do not change - e.g., by setting the same values for them.
+The last Text, on the other hand, filters out updates with duplicate values via distinct_until_changed, and will only update if the result of the sum of a , b changes.

-So, when we click on the last Text, only the first two Text will be marked as updated, and the last Text will not.
+So when we click on the last Text, only the first two Texts will be marked as updated, and the last Text will not.

-watch! is a macro that watches for modifications in expressions.
-It accepts an expression and monitors all states marked with $ in the expression to trigger the recalculation of the expression and push the latest result to the downstream subscriber.
+watch! is a macro that listens for changes to an expression, takes in an expression, and monitors all of the $-marked state in the expression to trigger a recalculation of the expression and push the latest results to downstream subscribers.

 In short:

-Of course, you can also use watch! to implement your counter:
+You can also use watch! to implement your counter manually:

 use ribir::prelude::*;